Josiah4191/java-uno-game/UNO_CARD_README.md

 The UnoDeck creates the deck of cards.

-The UnoCardImageManager retreives card images and sets the card theme.
+The UnoCardImageManager retrieves card images and sets the card theme.

 The UnoEdition enum gets the editions.